 Alphonsus by Robert Greene – first of many plays by Greene, with much to enjoy.
 Exploring session available.

 The Spanish Comedy of Don Horatio possibly by Thomas Kyd.
-This play is lost, apart from possible surviving elements in The First Part of Hieronimo – which is a later comedy spoof.
-We call it Jeronimo!
+This play is lost, apart from possible surviving elements in The First Part of Hieronimo – which is a later comedy spoof – follow this link to view work on what we call Jeronimo!
 It’s fab.
 Discover more in the next entry.

 The Spanish Tragedy by Thomas Kyd – exploring session available.
 We explored this back to back with Jeronimo! (see above) and it was glorious.